roy-mzh/covid-19-data-visualization/README.md

 # covid-19-data-visualization
-The final project of data visulization course, a dynamic visualization of covid-19,
+The final project of data visulization course, a dynamic visualization of covid-19 in R.